brazilian-utils/brutils-python/README_EN.md

 ### is_valid_license_plate_old_format

-Checks if it is a License Plate in the old format used in Brazil.
-Receives as a parameter a string that should contain only alphanumeric characters (letters and numbers) and returns a boolean value. ***Example: 'abc1234' results in True.***
+Checks whether a string matches the old format of Brazilian license plate (LLLNNNN).
-This function only validates plates in the old format and does not verify if it actually exists.
+This function does not verify if the license plate is a real license plate;
+it only validates the format of the string.

+Args:
+  * license_plate (str): A license plate string.

+Returns:
+  * bool: True if the string corresponds to a license plate in the old pattern format, False otherwise.

+Example:

 ```python
 >>> from brutils import is_valid_license_plate_old_format